 And the "juice engineer" responded, " mek ‘im ‘tan up ‘trong."

 I was in my mid-twenties then, how much stronger am I going to get, I thought to myself.

 You see, any of these drinks could have ended up with the name Front End Lifter, if you get my drift.
-But the drink he made for me was very good though.
-Unfortunately I never did ask him for the recipe…that would have been forward.
+However, the drink he made for me was very good though.
+Unfortunately, I never did ask him for the recipe…that would have been forward.

 In the old days no one ever heard of Front End Lifter.
-The one only "tonic" that was mentioned were roots and Irish moss.
+The only "tonic" that was mentioned was roots or Irish moss.

 Front End Lifter